BlankParenthesis/PxlsNetworking/extensions/authentication.md

 ## /auth/methods
 ### GET
 Information about how and where clients can authenticate.
-Returns an array of Methods.
+Returns a Paginated List of Methods.

 ### POST
 Add a new method which clients can use to to authenticate.